by Charles S. Oaxpatu

 (2) Hard shell fundies are arrogant, self-righteous, and downright mean-spirited.
 When unmoderated and free to be their true selves, fundies come into nearly every faith conversation to hurt, maim, and destroy the nonfundie parties.
-They do this because they view everyone who disagrees with their beliefs as a worm-like enemy of God—and any enemy of God is an enemy of theirs too—and the enemies of God must be softened up with battering; be shown the error of their ways; and be forced into becoming a fundie—and if they refuse to conform—the enemies of God must be destroyed in some manner.
+They do this because they view everyone who disagrees with their beliefs as a worm-like enemy of God—and any enemy of God is an enemy of theirs too—and the enemies of God must be softened up with battering; be shown the error of their ways; and be forced into becoming a fundie—and if they refuse to conform—the enemies of God must be demolished in some manner—or destroyed in some manner—and it must be done with extreme prejudice.

 Why are they like that?
 In my opinion, it is because they are so outwardly focused on the people they regard as the enemies of God that they have no time to stand in front of a mirror and see that the greatest enemies of God may actually be themselves.
 As the Pogo comic strip famously said: